 The following authentication methods can all play a role in verifying end-users and protecting against identity theft:

-4.1 Token Based Authentication
+4.1 Token-Based Authentication

-Authentication of users is determined using two different components which includes something the user knows, for example, a password, and something they possess (the token), for example, a USB key or a card.
+Authentication of users is determined using two different components which include something the user knows, for example, a password, and something they possess (the token), for example, a USB key or a card.
 The user must demonstrate that they know the password and have the token to be granted access to specific resources.
 Both must be correct and established beyond doubt in order for authentication to be verified.
-This type of token based authentication means that the end-user doesn’t have to share their username and password.
+This type of token-based authentication means that the end-user doesn’t have to share their username and password.
 The drawback of this technology is that if a token is lost or simply not on the user’s person at the time of login, access is denied.

-4.2 Tokenless Two Factor Authentication
+4.2 Tokenless Two-Factor Authentication

 This technology was developed to overcome the shortcomings of token-based authentication.
-As is the case with token-based authentication, tokenless two factor authentication is determined using two different components.
+As is the case with token-based authentication, tokenless two-factor authentication is determined using two different components.
 However, this technology negates the need to have a specific additional token such as a card or key, as it uses an app on the user’s smartphone to generate a one-time code (OTC), or can send this in an SMS or email.
 This one-time code will become invalidated based on time or on an event e.g. e.g. each time it is used.
 In order to authenticate the user, they must use something they know, for example, a personal access code, along with this dynamic passcode.

-4.3 Multi-Factor Authentication (MFA) also known as two factor authentication
+4.3 Multi-Factor Authentication (MFA) also known as two-factor authentication

-Not to be confused with strong authentication, multi-factor authentication (MFA) or two factor authentication (2FA) requires the use of two or more authentication factors from different categories as follows in order to gain access to an account: something they know, something they possess and something that they are.
+Not to be confused with strong authentication, multi-factor authentication (MFA) or two-factor authentication (2FA) requires the use of two or more authentication factors from different categories as follows in order to gain access to an account: something they know, something they possess and something that they are.
 Using multiple factors from the same category would therefore not constitute MFA/2FA.

 4.4 Strong Authentication

 Similar to MFA or 2FA, strong authentication, also known as stronger authentication or strong customer authentication, requires two or more authentication factors from the following categories: something they know, something they own and something they are.
-The difference to MFA/2FA is that the factors selected must be mutually independent, i.e. the breach of one will not compromise another factor.
-In some instances of strong authentication requirements include a non-reusable and non-replicable factor.
+The difference between MFA/2FA is that the factors selected must be mutually independent, i.e. the breach of one will not compromise another factor.
+In some instances of strong authentication, requirements include a non-reusable and non-replicable factor.
 This method is often used by the heavily regulated financial and banking industry in order to make remote payment transactions.